NHTSDataC17/Submissions/README.md

 # Submissions
 Repository to submit individual submissions.

 This is the site for submission of your data challenge projects.
-For each submission, please use the following structure:
+For each submission/commit, please use the following suggested structure:
 * /code
 * /summary_output
 * /writeup